sunmark/gitskills/README.md

 # gitskills
 git学习2
-Creating a new branch is quick And simple.
+Creating an new branch is quick And simple.